evcxr/evcxr/evcxr_jupyter/README.md

 * Functions, structs etc need to all be declared pub, otherwise they can't be referenced from later cells.
-* See see what variables you've got defined, type ":vars".
+* To see what variables you've got defined, type ":vars".
 * Don't ask Jupyter to "interrupt kernel", it won't work.
 Rust threads can't be interrupted.
 * If your code panics, any non-copy variables referenced by the code being run